 The indescribably suffering this city experienced at the very end of WWII has become a symbol for reconciliation and world peace in a world that continues to suffer from wars.
 Dresden is often called the City of Innocence.
 With your team you vsit this city in the third week of July or at another time during the year.
 You will be hosted by the youth of the young adulls of the Mennonite church and they can tell you everything about their city and Mennonite background and church.

 Only a few yesrs ago lots of young people came to church in the mountaintwon of Thalheim, a small town in East Germany, close to the Cech border Today that number has decreased significantly.
 The Lutheran church is searching for new ways to approach and connect young people to the Christian faith, but they have to reckon with a time period of exhausting communist domination.
 In this beautiful Saksen region, the beauty of the land with the many mountain trails hide a deeper need for birdges to be built.
 Both in our region of The Netherlands and Saksen, new bridges to youth are needed.
 But who will build them?
 It starts with the YouthWork Fatory training of how to build a bridge.

-In the week of July 18-20 the Dam Square of Antwerp is the focus of a variety of activities for different ages.
+The Dam Square of Antwerp is the focus of a variety of activities for different ages.
 Sports and games are the glue, but that is not all.
 These games are built so that all aspects related to the core values of the Grey Cat youth organisation are facilitated.
-Faith, bringing different cultures together and serving the less fortunate are what this 76 year old organisation has made a good name in the region.
+Faith, bringing different cultures together and serving the less fortunate are what this 77 year old organisation has made a good name in the region.